AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

 .. role:: ada(code)
    :language: ada

-Contracts are used in programming to specify expectations.
-For example, parameter modes of a subprogram can be viewed as a form of contract.
+Contracts are used in programming to codify expectations.
+Parameter modes of a subprogram can be viewed as a simple of form of contracts.
 When the specification of subprogram ``Op`` declares a parameter using :ada:`in` mode, the caller of ``Op`` knows that the :ada:`in` argument won't be changed by ``Op``.
-In other words, the caller expects that ``Op`` doesn't modify the argument it's providing, but rather just read the information stored in the argument.
+In other words, the caller expects that ``Op`` doesn't modify the argument it's providing, but just reads the information stored in the argument.
 Constraints and subtypes are other examples of contracts.
-In summary, these elements allow for improving the consistency of the application.
+In general, these specification improve the consistency of the application.

-In general, design-by-contract programming refers to techniques that include pre- and postconditions, type invariants, and subtype predicates.
-We will look into those topics in this section.
+*Design-by-contract* programming refers to techniques that include pre- and postconditions, subtype predicates, and type invariants.
+We study those topics in this chapter.

-Pre and postconditions
+Pre- and postconditions
 ----------------------

-Pre and postconditions refer to expectations regarding input and output parameters of subprograms, and return value of functions.
-If we say that certain requirements should be met before calling a subprogram ``Op``, we're talking about preconditions.
-Similarly, if certain requirements should be met after a call to the subprogram ``Op``, we're talking about postconditions.
-We can think of precondition and postconditions as promisses between the subprogram caller and the callee: a precondition is a promise from the caller to the callee, and a postcondition is a promise from the callee to the caller.
+Pre- and postconditions provide expectations regarding input and output parameters of subprograms and return value of functions.
+If we say that certain requirements must be met before calling a subprogram ``Op``, those are preconditions.
+Similarly, if certain requirements must be met after a call to the subprogram ``Op``, those are postconditions.
+We can think of preconditions and postconditions as promises between the subprogram caller and the callee: a precondition is a promise from the caller to the callee, and a postcondition is a promise in the other direction.

-Pre and postconditions are specified by using a :ada:`with` clause in the subprogram declaration.
-A :ada:`with Pre => <condition>` clause specifies a precondition, whereas a :ada:`with Post => <condition>` clause specifies a postcondition.
+Pre- and postconditions are specified using a :ada:`with` clause in the subprogram declaration.
+A :ada:`with Pre => <condition>` clause specifies a precondition and a :ada:`with Post => <condition>` clause specifies a postcondition.

 The following code shows an example of preconditions: